Traditional Working Farm at Llanerchaeron

 The farm is enrolled in several farm assurance schemes, the RSPCA Assured, Welsh Organic Scheme and the Welsh Lamb and Beef Producers Farm Assurance scheme, ensuring that our livestock receive a high standard of care and quality of life.

 Our livestock is bred and reared to balance conservation grazing and meat production, the traditional breeds we keep are notorious for maturing slowly, having time to develop a superior taste.
 This makes them ideally suited to graze our protected habitats like the historic parkland at the front of the house and our flower rich hay meadows between the Mydr and Aeron rivers.
 Local customers and visitors are regularly supplied with home reared lamb, beef and pork that has never been further than 16 miles from the farm.

-We also ensure that the land is managed to high standards with limited chemical inputs and a focus on cropping rotations that include cereal and root crops.
+We also ensure that the land is managed to high standards with organic inputs and a focus on cropping rotations that include cereal and root crops.
 These are beneficial for the soil and water quality, encourage biodiversity on the farm, offering a variety of farmland birds and wildlife a suitable habitat as well as helping the farm to be more self-sufficient with as much of our winter feed produced on the farm as possible.
 The principle of self-sufficiency is as important to us today as it was when the property was first built.